 The secrets to tender pork belly

-Unfortunately, pork belly has the reputation for being tough and chewy, very fatty, and not the most appetising of meats.
-This is a great pity, because in reality, pork belly is none of these things.
+Unfortunately, pork belly that is not cooked properly can be tough, chewy, very fatty, and not the most appetising of meats.
+This is a great pity because, in reality, pork belly is none of these things.

-And today, I’m going to share my secrets to getting perfectly cooked pork belly, so you can enjoy it for yourself.
+And today, I'm sharing my secrets to getting perfectly cooked pork belly pieces so you can enjoy it for yourself.

 Secret number 1